-To train our machine learning algorithms, we have used Guo's galaxy catalogue \citep{Guo-Catalog} derived from the Millennium simulation, selecting only galaxies with nonzero bulges or disc components, leading to a set of 833,491 galaxies.
-This dataset was split randomly, assigning a common selection where 75$\%$ of total data is defined for training and 25$\%$ to evaluate the performance of the algorithms.
-The Millenium simulation is a dark matter-only, carried out under the $\Lambda$CDM prescription \citep{Millennium} using a customized version of the Gadget 2 code \citep{2005SPringel} with $2160^3$ particles within a box of $L=500 \text{ Mpc}/h$.
-This catalogue provides information about the merger history of each halo and the baryon content, which has been split into five components: the stellar bulge, the stellar disk, a gas disk, a halo and an ejecta reservoir \citep{Guo_2010}.
+To train our ML algorithms, we have used Guo's galaxy catalogue \citep{Guo-Catalog} derived from the Millennium simulation, selecting only galaxies with non-zero bulges or disk components, leading to a set of 833,491 galaxies.~This dataset was split randomly, assigning a common selection where 75$\%$ of total data was defined for training and 25$\%$ was defined to evaluate the performance of the algorithms.
+The Millenium simulation is a dark matter-only simulation, carried out under the $\Lambda$CDM prescription \citep{Millennium} using a customised version of the Gadget 2 code \citep{2005SPringel}, with $2160^3$ particles within a box of $L=500$ \text{ Mpc}/h.
+This catalogue provides information about the merger history of each halo and the baryon content, split into five components: the stellar bulge, the stellar disk, a gas disk, a halo, a black hole, and an ejecta reservoir \citep{Guo_2010}.

 The analytical model implemented in Guo's catalogue considers that galaxies form within the central region of dark matter halos.
 The fitting function, which describes the average baryon fraction of a halo given the total mass, can be written in terms of its mass and redshifts \citep{gnedin2000}